yeasy/docker-blockchain-explorer/README.md

 For more information about this image and its history, please see the relevant manifest file in the [`yeasy/docker-blockchain-explorer` GitHub repo](https://github.com/yeasy/docker-blockchain-explorer).

-If you want to quickly deploy a local cluster without any configuration and vagrant, please refer to [Start hyperledger clsuter using compose](https://github.com/yeasy/docker-compose-files#hyperledger).
+If you want to quickly deploy a local cluster with explorer enabled, please refer to [Start hyperledger cluster using Compose](https://github.com/yeasy/docker-compose-files#hyperledger).

 # What is docker-blockchain-explorer?
 Docker image with an web-UI explorer for a running hyperledger chain.